jjvanzon/Circular-Language-Spec-Plans/future/content-changes/diagram-metrics-content-changes.md

 If the diagrams were to be organized automatically, this may increase the effectivity of the language.

 The thing is: when diagrams do not organize themselves automatically (for instance positioning of the shapes and curving of the lines), the effectivity of the language might be reduced, possibly to a point that the intentions with the language might not be reached as much.
-If the diagrams would organize themselves automatically, the usability of the language might increase.
+If the diagrams might organize themselves automatically, the usability of the language might increase.

 That means positioning the shapes automatically for instance.
 Specifically excluded, are the ideas about Automatic Containment.
 That idea got a little side-tracked, because it's complex and has loose ends.